betula/node-shared/README.md

 ## Isolate Dependency Injection context

 If you want more then one instance of your application with different configuration on with different overrides of dependencies, you can use `isolate`.
 It works using async context for separate of Dependency Injection scopes.
+Node.JS async hook will created only after first call of `isolate`.

 ```TypeScript
 class A {